a-ads/blog/content/blog/2018-10-04-counting-unique-impressions.md

 category: How to
 thumbnail: /blog/assets/illustration-6.png
 ---
-If you want to become our publisher, you might be interested to learn what we mean by “unique impressions”.
+If you want to become our publisher, you might be interested to learn what we mean by "unique impressions".

 * One IP address can generate only 1 unique impression in the scope of the whole network during a day.
 This impression will be considered unique as it comes from a visitor who hasn't seen our ads for the past 24 hours.
 And this visitor won't generate another unique impression during this day, no matter what sites he visits and what ads he sees.
 * If there are several ad units on one page, only one of them will receive a unique impression upon page load (the one which loads first).